christo/vectorbrat/README.md

 ## How To

-* Run qjackctl
-* make sure jack is running from qjackctl (not `jackstart`, doesn't work yet)
-* make sure audio device in the system is set to ES-9
+* make sure default system audio device is set to ES-9
 * (confirm) qjackctl shows Input Device and Output Device as ES-9

 ## TODO